ess-dmsc/nexus-constructor/GETTING_STARTED.md

 ![](resources/images/NeXusConstructor_008.png)

-As the source distance will be static and its position will likely not change throughout the experiment, we can set this to a scalar value.
-A realistic value would have a vector of (0,0,1) and the distance would be `-20m`.
+The beam direction is conventionally along the z-axis, so use a vector of (0,0,1) and the set a distance of `-20m`.
 Distance units can be changed with the units field next to the value.
-For this value a float data type should be used, which is the default anyway.

 ![](resources/images/NeXusConstructor_009.png)